Cracker Barrel Meatloaf Recipe

 Everyone loves Cracker Barrel Meatloaf, so why not make it at home?
 With zesty green bell peppers, buttery Ritz crackers, and tangy ketchup glaze, you’ll have a deliciously savory meatloaf.

-Cracker Barrel might just be America’s favorite Southern restaurant, and their meatloaf recipe is one of the best.
+Cracker Barrel might just be one of my favorite chain restaurants, and not just for the gift shop.
+I’m pretty obsessed with their fried apples… and their meatloaf too, of course!
+That’s why I developed recipes for both – I needed a way to satisfy my cravings without racking up hefty delivery fees.
 Moist, tender, and savory, it’s topped with a sweet yet tangy ketchup glaze that can’t be beat.
 So of course, I had to try to make it at home, right?
 It took some time, but I think this recipe is just about perfect.

 • Ground Beef: You want fairly fatty ground beef, at least 85/15.
 I use 80/20.